palewire/first-visual-story/readthedocs/index.rst

     }

-Just as before, you won't see anything until you import our file into our main stylesheet.
-Again, use ``@import`` to bring your CSS file into ``main.css``
+Just as before, that won't change anything until you import our new file into the main stylesheet.
+Again, use ``@import`` to introduce your CSS file into ``main.css``

 .. code-block:: css
     :emphasize-lines: 8